LittleBigRefresh/Docs/Docs/topics/patching/psp.md

 <include from="Library.topic" element-id="supported-version-notice"/>

-Refresher has support for automatically deploying Allefresher onto a PSP or Vita, with the relevant configuration automatically filled out.
-This will let you connect to a custom server on LittleBigPlanet for the PSP (on Vita, this would be through Adrenaline).
+Refresher has support for automatically deploying Allefresher onto a PSP or Vita (via Adrenaline), with the relevant configuration automatically filled out.
+This will let you connect to a custom server on LittleBigPlanet PSP.

 <note>
-It's important to note this does not patch LBP Vita, only LBP PSP, you can find our LBP Vita patching guide <a href="vita.md">here</a>.
+It's important to note this does not patch LBP Vita, only LBP PSP.
+You can find our LBP Vita patching guide <a href="vita.md">here</a>.
 </note>

 <include from="Library.topic" element-id="download-refresher"/>